 His second book for Warner Books, All Fall Down, is an historical novel about aviation inspired in part by Lee's experiences in acquiring his commercial pilot's license.
-A " New York Times Notable Book of the Year” for 1994, All Fall Down was published in six countries and was under option to Columbia Pictures until the events of 9/11 forced the project's cancellation owing to the nature of the book: The plot centered around a terrorist who masterminded an airplane crash.
+A " New York Times Notable Book of the Year," All Fall Down was published in six countries and was under option to Columbia Pictures until the events of 9/11 forced the project's cancellation owing to the nature of the book: The plot centered around a terrorist who masterminded an airplane crash.

-In 1999 Lee published The Green, his first novel under the pseudonym “Troon McAllister” and the PGA Tour's "Book of the Year.”
-He followed it up in 2000 with The Foursome and then a novel about baseball, The Kid Who Batted 1.000, in 2002.
+The Green, selected as the PGA Tour's "Book of the Year," was Lee's first novel under the pseudonym "Troon McAllister."
+He followed it up with The Foursome and then a novel about baseball, The Kid Who Batted 1.000.
 All were published by Doubleday.
-Rugged Land Books published two more Troon McAllister novels: Scratch, in 2003, and Barranca, in 2004.
+Rugged Land Books published two more Troon McAllister novels: Scratch and Barranca.
 The central character in the four golf novels, Eddie Caminetti, is the only fictional character to have a professional golf tournament named for him, the Caminetti Cup .
 (Participants are required to have read The Green and pass a test on its contents.
 More here.)

-In 2008, Lee co-wrote four-time world heavyweight champion Evander Holyfield’s autobiography, Becoming Holyfield: A Fighter's Journey, published by Simon & Schuster.
+Lee's first non-fiction effort was Confessions of a Master Jewel Thief , the story of Bill Mason, the greatest jewel thief who ever lived.
+Written in collaboration with Mason himself, it was published by Random House.
+His second collaboration was the autobiography of four-time world heavyweight champion Evander Holyfield, Becoming Holyfield: A Fighter's Journey, published by Simon & Schuster.
 The book reached #5 on the Times of London bestseller list.
 Two years later he teamed with with John Brenkus of ESPN Sport Science to write The Perfection Point, which rose to #4 on the New York Times bestseller list.
 An anthology of his columns for the IRONMAN website, Stumbling Towards the Finish Line, appeared in 2013.
 Lee's latest effort was co-authoring MIKE REILLY: Finding My Voice, with the legendary race announcer who has called over 400,000 athletes over IRONMAN finish lines.